Virtual Machine backups

-Portworx Backup now enables you to backup and restore KubeVirt Virtual Machines (VMs) running on Kubernetes clusters in an enterprise environment.
-Furthermore, this feature allows you to backup and restore VMs migrated from VMware environments and VMs running on OpenShift Virtualization.
-Portworx Backup detects these VMs to provide end to end data protection for VMs, VM disks, resource configuration, and network configuration data.
+Portworx Backup enables you to back up and restore KubeVirt Virtual Machines (VMs) running on Kubernetes clusters in an enterprise environment.
+This feature also allows you to back up and restore VMs migrated from VMware environments and VMs running on OpenShift Virtualization.
+Portworx Backup detects these VMs to provide end-to-end data protection for VMs, VM disks, resource configuration, and network configuration data.

-KubeVirt is Virtual Machine management add-on to provide a unified platform for VM workloads in the Kubernetes environment and allows VMs to run parallel with containers on Kubernetes, OpenShift, and other environments.
-With KubeVirt, you can run VM workloads and Kubernetes native workloads without requiring additional management tools or dedicated pipelines.
+KubeVirt is a Virtual Machine management add-on that provides a unified platform for VM workloads in the Kubernetes environment and allows VMs to run in parallel with containers on Kubernetes, OpenShift, and other environments.
+With KubeVirt, you can run VM workloads and Kubernetes-native workloads without requiring additional management tools or dedicated pipelines.

 Prerequisites